QuantEcon/lecture-python.myst/lectures/likelihood_bayes.md

 ## Sequels

-This lecture has been devoted to building some useful infrastructure.

-We'll build on results highlighted in this lectures to understand inferences that are the foundations of results described  in {doc}`this lecture <odu>` and {doc}`this lecture <wald_friedman>` and {doc}`this lecture <navy_captain>`.
+This lecture has been devoted to building some useful infrastructure that will help us understand inferences that are the foundations of results described  in {doc}`this lecture <odu>` and {doc}`this lecture <wald_friedman>` and {doc}`this lecture <navy_captain>`.